-- U.S. exports of services to El Salvador were an estimated $1.1 billion in 2017 (latest data available), 0.4% ($4 million) less than 2016, but 64.6% greater than 2007 levels.
+- U.S. exports of services to El Salvador were an estimated $1.3 billion in 2018, 13.6% ($154 million) more than 2017, and 100% greater than 2008 levels.
 Leading services exports from the U.S. to El Salvador were in the travel, transport, and maintenance and repair services sectors.

 - El Salvador was the United States' 64th largest supplier of goods imports in 2018.

 - U.S. goods imports from El Salvador totaled $2.5 billion in 2018, up 1.9% ($47 million) from 2017, and up 12.7% from 2008.
 U.S. imports from El Salvador are up 26.2% from 2005 (pre-FTA).